grafana/grafana/docs/sources/dashboards/share-dashboards-panels/shared-dashboards/index.md

 Available in [Grafana Enterprise](ref:grafana-enterprise) and [Grafana Cloud](/docs/grafana-cloud).
 {{< /admonition >}}

-To share with specific external users, you can send them a link by email.
+To share a dashboard with specific external users, you can send them a link by email.
 Use this option when you only want to share your dashboard with specific people instead of anyone who navigates to the link.
 When you use email sharing, recipients receive a one-time use link that's valid for **one hour**.
 Once the link is used, the viewer has access to the shared dashboard for **30 days**.

 When you share a dashboard with an email link, your organization is billed per user for the duration of the 30-day token, regardless of how many dashboards are shared.
 Billing stops after 30 days unless you renew the token.

+To share a dashboard with specific people, follow these steps:

 1. Click **Dashboards** in the main menu.
 1. Click the dashboard you want to share.
-1. Click the **Share** drop-down in the top-right corner and select **Share externally**.
+1. Click the **Share** drop-down list in the top-right corner and select **Share externally**.

+   The **Share externally** drawer opens.

-1. In the **Link access** drop-down, select **Only specific people**.
+1. In the **Link access** drop-down list, select **Only specific people**.
 1. Click the checkbox confirming that you understand payment is required to add users.
 1. Click **Accept**.
-1. In the **Invite** field, enter the email address of the person you want to invite and click **Invite**.
+1. In the **Invite** field, enter the email address of the person you want to invite and click **Invite** and repeat this process for all the people you want to invite.

    You can only invite one person at a time.

 1. (Optional) Set the following options:
    - **Enable time range** - Allow people accessing the link to change the time range.
 This configuration screen shows the default time range of the dashboard.
    - **Display annotations** - Allow people accessing the link to view the dashboard annotations.
-1. Click **Copy external link**.
-1. Send the copied URL to any external user.
+1. (Optional) Click **Copy external link** and send the copied URL to any external user.
 1. Click the **X** at the top-right corner to close the share drawer.

 ### Viewers requesting access